 DsiDo you have yellowed, stained, or discolored teeth?
 Are you looking to brighten your smile?
-Dr. Ned Greenberg offers dental solutions that whiten teeth in Middle River, MD.
-Call 410.686.4646 to treat dental concerns like tooth discoloration and stained tooth enamel.
-You may also schedule a consultation with Dr. Greenberg on our website.
+Dr. Ned Greenberg offers dental solutions that whiten discolored teeth in Baltimore, MD.
+Call 410.686.4646 to treat dental concerns like tooth discoloration and stained enamel.
+You may also request a dental exam with Dr. Greenberg on our website.
 Learn more about the causes of discolored teeth as well as how you can reverse tooth stains below:

 Causes of Tooth Discoloration

-How to Whiten Teeth
+How to Whiten Discolored Teeth in Baltimore, MD

 There are multiple cosmetic and restorative dental treatments to whiten discolored, stained, or yellowed teeth: